Travel Budget for Te Anau Visit Te Anau on a Budget or Travel in Style

 Is Te Anau expensive to visit?

 Within the Pacific, which is known to be an expensive region, Te Anau is a reasonably affordable destination compared to other places.
 It is in the top 25% of cities in the Pacific for its affordability.
-You can find more affordable cities such as Lake Tekapo, but there are also more expensive cities, such as Sydney.
+You can find more affordable cities such as Lake Tekapo, but there are also more expensive cities, such as Fraser Island.

 For more details, and to find out if it's within your travel budget, see Is Te Anau Expensive?